-The Company is not aware of any shareholders' agreements pursuant to article 122 of the TUF.
+The Company is not aware of any shareholders' agreements pursuant to Article 122 of the TUF.

-h) Change of control clauses (pursuant to article 123-bis, paragraph 1h) of the TUF) and provisions in the Articles of Association regarding tender offers (pursuant to article 104, paragraph 1-ter, and 104-bis, paragraph 1 of the TUF)
+h) Change of control clauses (pursuant to Article 123-bis, para.
+1h) of the TUF) and statutory provisions regarding tender offers (pursuant to Articles 104, para.
+1-ter, and 104-bis, para.
+1 of the TUF)

-As part of its commercial activity, the Company and its subsidiaries are party to distribution or joint-venture agreements which, as is usual in international agreements, contain clauses granting each of the parties the power to annul the agreement in the event of a direct and/or indirect change in control of the other party, other than the exceptions expressly provided for.
+As part of their commercial activities, the Company and its subsidiaries are party to distribution or joint-venture agreements which, as is usual in international agreements, contain clauses granting each of the parties the power to annul the agreement (except in certain specified cases) in the event of a direct and/or indirect change in control of the other party.

-The loan agreements (private placement agreements) entered into by Group companies and bond issues also contain such clauses.
+The loan agreements (private placement agreements) and bond issues also contain such clauses.

-The Company does not deviate from the passivity rule provisions of article 104, paragraphs 1 and 2 of the TUF, and the Articles of Association do not provide for the application of the neutralisation rules set out in article 104-bis, paragraphs 2 and 3 of the TUF.
+The Company does not deviate from the passivity rule provisions of Article 104, paras.
+1 and 2 of the TUF and the Articles of Association do not provide for the application of the neutralisation rules of Article 104-bis, paras.
+2 and 3 of the TUF.